JoelYourstone/purplecon.app/README.md

 To compile the app locally, you will need to have Xcode ([learn more](https://docs.expo.dev/guides/local-app-development/#ios)) and/or Android ([learn more](https://docs.expo.dev/guides/local-app-development/#android)) toolchains installed and configured.

 > [!NOTE]
 > In order to be able to sign the app for an iOS device with a development certificate, you need a unique bundle identifier.
-Change the `APP_ID_PREFIX` in **app.config.js** to a unique ID, such as `yourname.reactconf`.
+Change the `APP_ID_PREFIX` in **app.config.js** to a unique ID, such as `yourname.purplecon`.
 Run `npx expo prebuild --clean` when you've updated the value to sync it to the native project.

 ### Android